 |CP904-3: PHARMACOTHERAPEUTICS III (2 CH, Second Semester)

-This course covers the pathophysiology, clinical presentations, pharmacotherapy of drug classes used for disease management (pharmacokinetic, pharmacodynamics, drug/drug interactions, dosage calculations, adverse effects), treatment algorithm, goals of therapy and patient education) of Rheumatology, Immunology disorders, Neurology disorders, Psychiatric disorders, and dermatovenerology and also expose the students to current epidemics.
+This course covers the etio-pathophysiology, epidemiology clinical characteristics and evidence based, pharmacotherapy for disease management, treatment algorithm, goals of therapy and patient education of Rheumatology, Autoimmune disorders, Neurology disorders, Psychiatric disorders, and Venerology.

 |CP905: PHARMACOECONOMICS (1 CH, Second Semester)

 This course covers the introduction of pharamcoeconomics, need and practice of pharmacoeconomic analyses in drug management, basic types of pharmacoeconomic analyses, drug utilization studies.
 This course also covers the description of measuring quality-adjusted life years (QALYs) and analysis of costs.